Matanzas Bay

 Matanzas Bay is a saltwater bay in St. Johns County, Florida; the entrance to the bay from the South Atlantic is via St. Augustine inlet.
+Technically this stretch of water running along the city's waterfront is part of the Matanzas River, though it is regularly referred to as a bay or harbor.
 Bodies of water that connect to the bay in addition to the South Atlantic are clockwise from the inlet: